ilbak/hotcoffeecms/README.md

 The "index.php" that you find already contains everything you need to set up your site, change the title, the colors and you're done!

 ---
-# Hot Coffee Blog
-Download "hotcoffeeblog.php" and upload it to your Hot Coffee site to get a small blog platform.
-In the few lines at the beginning of the file you will find all the settings that can be useful.

----
 # Hot Coffee Page
 Download "hotcoffeepage.php" and upload it to your Hot Coffee website to have a page that can be edited using a convenient web interface.